Found FBA-2

 The Found FBA-2 is a 1960s Canadian four/five-seat cabin monoplane that was produced by Found Aircraft.

 Design and development

 The Found FBA-2 is an all-metal development of the company's first design, the Found FBA-1.
-The prototype first flew on 11 August 1960.
+The prototype aircraft, the FBA-2A, first flew on 11 August 1960.
 It is a high-wing monoplane with a fixed tricycle undercarriage.
 The production version was to be the Found FBA-2B but the aircraft was produced with a conventional tail-wheel landing gear as the Found FBA-2C.
 The first production FBA-2C first flew on 9 May 1962.
 It is powered by an Avco Lycoming O-540-A1D engine and had a slightly longer cabin and enlarged cabin doors than the prototype.
 Originally, float or ski landing gear was available through third parties, and later became a factory option.
 Production ended in 1965 to concentrate on building the newer and larger Centennial 100.
 Thirty-four had been built.